LearningLocker/docs/src/guides-inserting.md

 ---

 # Inserting Statements Guide
 To quickly try out inserting statements into your Learning Locker instance you can use Postman.
 Postman is a tool for creating and sending HTTP requests.
 You can [download and install Postman via their website](https://www.getpostman.com/).
-Once you've installed Postman, you can watch the video below and check out the [documentation for our xAPI HTTP Interface](../http-xapi-statements).
+Once you've installed Postman, you can check out the [documentation for our xAPI HTTP Interface](../http-xapi-statements).

-TODO - Video

 Before you start designing and inserting your own statements in production, you should consider using [tools that already transmit xAPI statements](#).
 If you can't use any of these existing tools, there are a number of processes and best practices that you can follow to fall into the pit of success when designing and transmitting your own statements.